maryamq/TwitterDemo/README.md

 The following advanced user stories are optional:

  * Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
- * Advanced: User can open the twitter app offline and see last loaded tweets
+ * Advanced (Partial): User can open the twitter app offline and see last loaded tweets
- * Tweets are persisted into sqlite and can be displayed from the local DB
+ * Tweets are persisted into sqlite and can be displayed from the local DB (Note: Not implemented CusorAdapter).
  * Advanced: User can tap a tweet to display a "detailed" view of that tweet
  * Advanced: User can select "reply" from detail view to respond to a tweet
  * Advanced(Partial): Some branding to make it look like twitter.